karandpr/cordova-plugin-android-rootbeer/README.md

 # Cordova RootBeer

-This is a simple wrapper plugin for RootBeer library by @scottyab .
-You can access 12 functions of the library in cordova.
-This plugin is available for android only.
+This is a simple wrapper plugin for RootBeer library by @scottyab for android.
+You can access 13 functions of the library.

+Link to Scott's <a href="https://github.com/scottyab/rootbeer">library </a>.

 ## Installation